azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G14U47J3M/his-butler-escaping">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GG1U2J5N1/his-butler-taking-the-stage">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">While the Young Master continues his investigation into the opium-filled, counterfeit candy wrappers, the Butler<br>is chained and tortured in the Tower of London.</p>
+<p align="center">After a letter from Queen Victoria, some breaking and entering, and a trip to Undertaker,<br>Sebastian and Ciel go to the circus.
+The mission: find a large group of missing<br>children.
+The obstacle: Sebastian loses it a little when he's around cats...</p>
 </td>
 </tr>
 </table>